DariusCorvus/tree-sitter-language-injection.nvim/README.md

 **Solution:**
 This happens because some LSP configurations (especially with Neovim's built-in LSP client) enable `semanticTokensProvider`, which can override Tree-sitter-based highlights—including those provided by this plugin.
+You can choose between disabling semantic highlighting or only the semantic highlighting for strings.

+#### Disabling semantic highlighting

 To fix this, you can disable semantic tokens in your LSP setup.
 For example, if you use `nvim-lspconfig`, add the following to your LSP configuration: